developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/gettingstarted/index.md

     - type: section
       level: 4
       title: Advanced Configuration
-      text: How to control Enterprise Keyboard through its XML configuration file
+      text: How to control Enterprise Keyboard through its XML configuration file, if it has one
       url: /enterprise-keyboard/1-0/guide/settings
     - type: section
       level: 4